pytorch/serve/docs/model_api_control.md

-# Model API Control
+# Model API

-TorchServe now disables the use of model API (specifically registering and deleting models) by default.
-The use of these APIs can be enabled through command line or config.properties file.

-TorchServe disables the ability to register and delete models using API calls by default once TorchServe is running.
+The Model API permits users to register and delete models using the TorchServe model load and delete APIs.

+By default, TorchServe disables the Model API.
 This is a security feature which addresses the concern of unintended registration and deletion of models once TorchServe has started.
-This is applicable in the scenario where a user may upload malicious code to the model server in the form of a model or where a user may delete a model that is being used.
-The default behavior prevents users from registering or deleting models once TorchServe is running.
-Model API control can be enabled to allow users to register and delete models using the TorchServe model load and delete APIs.
+It prevents a user from uploading malicious code to the model server in the form of a model, or by deleting a model in use.

+The API can be enabled through the command line or a `config.properties` file.

 ## Three ways to set Model API Control
 1. Environment variable: use `TS_ENABLE_MODEL_API` and set to `true` to enable and `false` to disable model API use.
 Note that `enable_envvars_config=true` must be set in config.properties to use environment variables configuration